dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-realtime-events.md

 #### Overview

-Meetups are all about knowledge sharing, they are a place to connect and learn with your fellow dbt Community members.
-They usually take place in person with some happening virtually.
-The Meetups take place across the globe and you can check them all out [here](https://www.meetup.com/pro/dbt/).
+Meetups are all about knowledge sharing; they are a place to connect and learn with your fellow dbt Community members.
+They usually take place in person, with some happening virtually.
+The Meetups take place across the globe, and you can check them all out [here](https://www.meetup.com/pro/dbt/).

 #### Contribution opportunities